mieweb/docs/content/functions/system-administration/data-migration/eh-data-migration-etl-approach.md

 Data Migration follows the steps of Extraction, Transformation, and Loading, commonly referred to as ETL.
 The ETL strategy for this project is outlined in this section.

 1. Extraction: The customer is responsible for delivering the following data:
-    a.
-If applicable, legacy database backup(s) shall be exported and delivered to Enterprise Health for transformation and loading.
+    * If applicable, legacy database backup(s) shall be exported and delivered to Enterprise Health for transformation and loading.
 New database exports shall be required for each cycle, plus dress rehearsal, plus final cutover.
-    b.
-Decrypted scanned documents shall be packaged and delivered to EH.
+    * Decrypted scanned documents shall be packaged and delivered to EH.
 One initial delivery (Delta) and additional documents for Dress Rehearsal and Go Live
-    c.
-Excel or CSV reports
+    * Excel or CSV reports
-        i.
-Shall be collected as mutually agreed and discussed from one or more sources such as, but not limited to:
+        * Shall be collected as mutually agreed and discussed from one or more sources such as, but not limited to:
-            1. Report exports from legacy systems
+            * Report exports from legacy systems
-            2. Spreadsheets used for data tracking (e.g., GDrive Sheets, MS Teams, OneDrive)
+            * Spreadsheets used for data tracking (e.g., GDrive Sheets, MS Teams, OneDrive)
-            3. Spreadsheets collected from supervisors tracking HS memberships ii.
-CSV files must conform to [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt).
+            * Spreadsheets collected from supervisors tracking HS memberships
+        * CSV files must conform to [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt).
 The delimiter may be any single ascii character.
 Special characters must be escaped properly, and fields with newlines must be quoted.
 1. Transformation & Mapping
-    a.
-Client shall perform deduplication and any cleanup required where the source is CSV or Spreadsheets
+    * Client shall perform deduplication and any cleanup required where the source is CSV or Spreadsheets
-    b.
-Wherever possible, client shall manipulate the Excel/CSV reports to  conform to EH SQL API Specifications
+    * Wherever possible, client shall manipulate the Excel/CSV reports to  conform to EH SQL API Specifications
-    c.
-EH shall map and transform data from the source databases and tables listed in the client-specific Legacy Data Migration Requirements Document for each kind of data.
+    * EH shall map and transform data from the source databases and tables listed in the client-specific Legacy Data Migration Requirements Document for each kind of data.
-        i.
-For areas of data where no migration scripts exist in the EH transformation repository, additional discovery will be required to find data in the legacy systems, or a report may be requested by EH instead of pulling the data directly from the legacy system backup.
+        * For areas of data where no migration scripts exist in the EH transformation repository, additional discovery will be required to find data in the legacy systems, or a report may be requested by EH instead of pulling the data directly from the legacy system backup.
-    d.
-EH shall map and transform data from the deduplicated CSV and Excel sources to the EH SQL API formats for each kind of data.
+    * EH shall map and transform data from the deduplicated CSV and Excel sources to the EH SQL API formats for each kind of data.
 2. Loading
-    a.
-EH shall load data to client's DM system for validation by client.
+    * EH shall load data to client's DM system for validation by client.

 ### Expectations for Data Migration Cycles